scottand1rs0n/Reflection/README.md

 # Reflection
+## 7/5/17
+Today, I started writing my own website!
+Using bootstrap templates from w3schools.com, I picked a website I liked and started making changes to the code.
+I learned that with bootstrap, the screen layout will change to what kind of screen it is being shown on.
+Turns out, the website that created the bootstrap code does not use it on their own website!
+I didn't use the pi much, but practiced a lot with the website.
+We learned that css is the graphics of an html site.
+Without css, the page would be blank with links on it.
+I added pictures, as well as a slideshow to show the pictures.
+It helps to delete code and see what happens!
+This is one of the ways I learn about how code works.
+Taking a piston out of an engine and trying to run the car is a great way to learn how the car works!
+Finally, after long and careful coding, I figured out how to fix my first website called Scott's favorite shows.
+It took a very long time and a few breaks to finally get it the way I wanted it.
+After using css and bootstrap, I see how much is possible as far as graphics go.
+You can do much more with css.

+# Reflection
 ## 6/29/17
 Today, I learned how to work my rasberry pi.
 We worked on connecting the internet to the pi, as well as how to clone files.
 I also learned a few types of commands like ls and ping!
 I learned that with pi, you don't need to download any files or programs because they are all downloaded.
 I am hoping to learn how to further navigate the pi and create programs that can be used in my everday life.
 I am very happy with the course so far, and am learning a lot.
 Overall, I learned how to do a few bacic commands, how to clone, and how to work together and find a solution to difficult problems like setting up the wifi.
 Can't wait till we start getting serious and making some crazy programs that can make life easier.